Jennifer Gutiérrez (politician): New York City Council

 Gutiérrez served as the chief of staff to City Council Member Antonio Reynoso from 2014 until 2021, and led eight cycles of Participatory Budgeting, which resulted in over $5 million in investments in public spaces such as schools, streets, parks, and NYCHA.
 Gutiérrez played a leading role in passing the Right to Know Act, which brought transparency to police stops, as well as the Waste Equity Bill, which reduced the amount of trash trucks and the associated pollution in North Brooklyn.

 Elected office

 Gutiérrez won a primary election in June 2021 by a wide margin in a rank choice voting election and was elected to represent Council District 34 in November 2021.
+She ran for re-election in 2024 unopposed, and won with 99.5% of the vote.
 Gutiérrez is the first Colombian-American member of the New York City Council.
-She has been appointed chairperson of the Committee on Technology.
+She served as chairperson of the Committee on Technology until 2025, when she was appointed Chairperson of the Subcommittee on Early Childhood Education.

 Gutierrez speaks at an Earth Day 2023 event at Sure We Can, on McKibbin Street.

 Personal life

-Gutiérrez and her husband have one child, born in November 2021.
+Gutiérrez and her husband have two daughters, born in November 2021 and December 2024.
 She lives in Bushwick, Brooklyn with her family.